 Mexican food history

 The history of Mexican food is a long and diverse one.
 It is believed that authentic Mexican food might have been derived from the Mayan Indians.
 They were traditionally nomadic hunters and gatherers.
-Corn tortillas with bean paste were a common food item; but they also ate wild game, tropic fruits, and fish.
+Corn tortillas with bean paste were a common food item; but they also ate wild game, tropical fruits, and fish.
+The significance of pre-Hispanic food in the origins of Mexican cuisine cannot be overstated, highlighting its role in both traditional and modern culinary practices.

 In the mid 1300's, The Aztec Empire was thriving, and though the Mayan food staples were still in use, chili peppers, honey, salt and chocolate found its way into their cooking.
 Some of the wild game, such as turkey and duck, had now become domesticated.

-In 1521 Spain invaded Mexico.
+In 1521, as the Spanish arrived in Mexico, their invasion marked a pivotal moment in the culinary history of the country.
 Spanish foods had the most influence on the Mexican cuisine.
-They introduced new livestock, such as sheep, pigs and cows.
-They brought with them dairy products, and garlic as well as many different herbs, wheat and spices.
-It was at this time that the Mexican people saw the assimilation of many other cuisines including Caribbean, South American, French, West African and Portuguese.
-Because of this Mexican foods today are diverse, yet dishes to vary from region to region.
+They introduced new livestock, such as sheep, pigs, and cows, alongside dairy products, garlic, many different herbs, wheat, and spices.
+This period saw the Spanish introduce a variety of new ingredients and cooking techniques, contributing to the evolution of Mexican cuisine into a unique blend of indigenous and Spanish influences.
+It was at this time that the Mexican people saw the assimilation of many other cuisines including Caribbean, South American, French, West African, and Portuguese.
+Because of this, Mexican foods today are diverse, yet dishes vary from region to region.
+The integration of Spanish foods and the adaptation of Mexican cuisine underscore the deep connection between food and Mexican culture, where culinary practices are seen as a central part of the country's rich cultural heritage, emphasizing both taste and tradition.

 Cooking methods, past and present

-The early natives of Mexico did not have ovens, instead they heated food over and open fire, using cast iron skillets and ceramic ware.
+The early natives of Mexico did not have ovens, instead they heated food over an open fire, using cast iron skillets and ceramic ware.
 Another method was steaming.
 They would suspend meat wrapped in cactus or banana leaves, over boiling water in a deep pit.
 Frying was also a popular method.
+With the Spanish colonization, new ingredients and cooking techniques were introduced, significantly influencing the development of Mexican cuisine.
+The Spanish not only brought various meats, dairy products, spices, but introduced new cooking methods as well.
+Cooking methods such as frying, baking, and grilling, played a significant role in the evolution of Mexican dishes.
+These cooking techniques, along with the assimilation of foods from other Spanish colonies and trading partners, further enriched the culinary landscape in Mexico.

 They used a metate y mano, which is a large tool made of lava rock or stone that they would use as a grinding stone or the molcajete, which was smaller, to grind and smash ingredients.
 The molcajete, or mortar and pestle, is a small bowl shaped container that can be made of stone, pottery, hard wood or marble, and the pestle is baseball bat shaped.

-The term enchilada is first referenced in the US in 1885.
+The term enchilada, a traditional Mexican dish that reflects the country's rich history and culture, is first referenced in the US in 1885.
 Yet the concept of tortillas being used as a wrap can be clearly linked to the Aztecs.
-The word enchilada means "in chile."
+The word enchilada means “in chile.”

 The tomatillo is a fruit that dates back to at least 800 BC, the word meaning round and plump.
 The Aztecs domesticated it, and when the Europeans came to Mexico, they documented the local foods and often confused the names by shortening the words.
 Though never popular with Europeans, it thrived in Italy.
 Today a relative of the fruit is common in the US.
 Tomatillo, a member of the night shade family, provides tart flavor in many different green sauces.